0xScratch/LFGHO-GHOShare/README.md

 GhoShare is an iOS app created to address the spesific shortcoming in current expense splitting apps by enabling decentralised direct in-app settlements of payments using credit delegation, token swapping and cross-network transactions.
 Secured by biometric authentication and EIP 4337 smart accounts.

+GhoShare onboards the market of iOS users into the Aave ecosystem and incentivises users to mint GHO, expanding the utility and ways people can spend GHO.

 # Main Features
 - Custom payment protocol using payment contracts, Chainlink CCIP for cross-network transactions and 1inch fork for token swapping.